 As the official custodian of records created by state and local government agencies in South Australia, State Records holds a wealth of material documenting the written history and experience of Aboriginal people in the state.
-These records can provide you with valuable insights into your family and community history, and can help members of the Stolen Generations identify and become reunified with family members they were separated from.
+These records can provide you with valuable insights into your family and community history, and can help members of the Stolen Generations identify and reunite with family members from whom they were separated.
 The Aboriginal Access Team can help you with your research.

 GPO Box 464, Adelaide SA 5001

 Births, Deaths & Marriages Registration Office – Consumer and Business Services

 The Births, Deaths and Marriages Registration Office is responsible for maintaining registers of births, deaths and marriages.
 You can apply for certificates online but only if you already know the details.
 The cost of BDM records varies from state to state but is normally $30 to $50 per certificate.